mozrin/MCL/src/extensions/trim/trim.md

   The function locates the last character in `$str` that is not among `$characters` and returns the substring up to (and including) that character.

 - **Middle Trimming (`MCL_TRIM_MIDDLE`):**
-  Beyond left- and right-trimming, if this flag is set, the function scans the string for consecutive occurrences of any of the `$characters` and reduces each group to a single occurrence.
+  Beyond left- and trim-rightming, if this flag is set, the function scans the string for consecutive occurrences of any of the `$characters` and reduces each group to a single occurrence.

 - **Combined Operations:**
   You can combine operations with bitwise OR.
 For example: